Sandy Spring Friends School

 Congratulations to Upper School History teacher Mark Ehlers, Ph.D., on the upcoming publication of his new book, Napoleon in America: Bonaparte and the Rhetoric of Empire, 1800-1850!
 We recently sat down with Mark to talk about his book, his journey from a career in the military to teaching at a Friends school, and the importance of informed citizenry and civil discourse in the classroom.

-Alum Spotlight - Robby Reider '03
+Spotlight on Robby Reider '03

 As Co-Founder and Executive Director of the SAD DADS CLUB, now two years old, Robby Reider '03 oversees a much-needed, close-knit virtual community of thousands of men across the globe who have experienced the loss of a child.
 In the process, he is helping to transform the notion of masculinity, and providing resources for fathers grieving the death of a child to engage in vital professional mental health services.